rdpoor/MicroSense/docs/ReadMe.md

 PR1             XTAL1
 ```

-## About ADC gain
+## About ADC

+The ADC is configured for:
+* Differential input on PA0 (+) and PA2 (-)
+* 12-bit signed output in the range -2048 ...
+2047.
+* Switchable gain.
+* Internal voltage reference is the 1V bandgap

+The ADC's differential inputs must not exceed the internal voltage reference of
+1.0 v.
+Vinn sits around 0.0v ("noise"), Vinp ramps from 0.0v to 1.0 v (signal +
+noise), so this condition is satisfied.

-When the ADC is configured for differential mode:
+Since the ADC is in differential mode:
 * When configured for no gain stage, Vinn MUST be on PA0 PA1 PA2 or PA3
 * When configured with gain, Vinn MUST be on PA4 PA5 PA6 or PA7